privacy-tech-lab/gpc-optmeowt/README.md

 # OptMeowt :paw_prints:

-OptMeowt is a browser extension that works by sending Do Not Sell signals to websites that users wish to access.

-We accomplish this by:
-1) Providing users with options regarding who to send the Do Not Sell signals to.
-2) Providing users information about locations we have sent the Do Not Sell signal to.
-3) By sending an HTTP request header upon website access noting to website hosts that the user does not want their data sold, according to the options above.

-This extension is designed to be compliant with the California Consumer Privacy Act (CCPA).
+OptMeowt ("Opt Me Out") is an implementation of [current work towards a W3C specification](https://github.com/privacycg/proposals/issues/10) for opting out from the sale of personal information per the California Consumer Privacy Act (CCPA), particularly, [Section 999.315(d) of the Regulations](https://oag.ca.gov/sites/all/files/agweb/pdfs/privacy/oal-sub-final-text-of-regs.pdf).
+It sends Do Not Sell signals to websites a user is accessing.

+We are in the middle of the development.
+Feel free to make a feature request, open a pull request, or just [get in touch](szimmeck@wesleyan.edu).
+We are academic researchers at Wesleyan University's [privacy-tech-lab](https://privacy-tech-lab.github.io/), and we would like to collaborate with anyone who is interested in moving Do Not Sell forward.

-## Running and Installing OptMeowt
+## Installing and Running OptMeowt

-You can currently install OptMeowt to any Chrome-based web browser.
-While we do not currently support Firefox, we are diligently working on compatibility across both Chrome-based browsers and Firefox.

-Note that though this extension has been thoroughly tested in Google Chrome, it should also run in other Chrome-based browsers including Vivaldi, Opera, Microsoft Edge, and Brave, amongst others.
+You can install OptMeowt to any Chromium-based web browser.
+In addition to Google Chrome, it should also run in Vivaldi, Opera, Microsoft Edge, and Brave.
+In the future we hope to support Firefox and Safari as well.

-### Downloading

-In order to download OptMeowt, you can either clone our repo to your machine and follow the installation steps below, or alternatively you can click the green `Clone or download` button above and then click `DOWNLOAD ZIP` to download a full copy of the repo.
-If you download a zip copy, make sure to unzip the downloaded zipped file before moving on to the installation step.
-Note where on your machine you have saved this folder.

-### Installing the Extension on Google Chrome

-In order to install OptMeowt on Google Chrome, first navigate to the `Extensions` page from the dropdown menu in the top right corner of the browser window, inside the "hamburger" icon consisting of three vertical dots.
-Alternatively, you can type `chrome://extensions/` into your search bar and click enter.

-Once inside the `Extensions` page, the following steps will show you how to install the unpacked OptMeowt browser extension:
+Here are the instructions for installing OptMeowt as an unpacked extension on Google Chrome:

+1. Clone this repo or download a zipped copy and unzip it.
+2. In Google Chrome, navigate to the extensions page at `chrome://extensions/`.
+3. If you have not done so yet, enable `Developer mode` with the slider on the top right corner of the extension page.
-1) Click the `Load unpacked` button in the top left of the page.
+4. Click the `Load unpacked` button in the top left of the page.
-2) Navigate to the now unzipped OptMeowt folder.
-3) Click and open up the `src` folder within the downloaded folder.
+5. Navigate to where you unzipped the OptMeowt folder and open up the `src` folder.
 **Note:** You do not need to click on the `manifest.json` file in Chrome, though other browsers may require this.
-4) Click to finalize and install.
+6. Click to finalize and install.

 Congratulations!
-You have installed OptMeowt, and can now use it with the newly installed icon next to the search bar.
+You have installed OptMeowt.
+You can use via the icon next to the search bar.

 ## Files and Directories in the Repo